Taylor Swift and Pete Davidson tease 'SNL' newbies, plus more top moments from the night - KESQ

 Man Park

-Beyond a very clever “Sesame Street” spin on the cold open, other highlights from the night include a commercial parody for an outdoor “Man Park,” where socially awkward guys can make friends, talk about Marvel and feel understood speaking only in monosyllabic sentences.
+A commercial parody for an outdoor “Man Park,” where socially awkward guys can make friends and feel understood speaking only in monosyllabic sentences.

 The Advertising Awards